sandialabs/qick-dawg/installation/Readme.md

         width="800px"/>
 </p>

 From the home page, navigate to the installation folder, open Installation_Packages.ipynb and run all of the cells in install the packages.
-This should install qick, serpent, and pyro4 to your python environtment, which sholud be sufficient to run a pyro server and remotely connect to your RFSoC4x2
+This should install QICK, Serpent, and Pyro4 to your python environment, which should be sufficient to run a Pyro server and remotely connect to your RFSoC4x2

-### Run the pyro server to remotely connect to QICK and the RFSoC4x2
+### Run the Pyro server to remotely connect to QICK and the RFSoC4x2

-With all of the packages installed, you can now run your pyro server to connect to an instance of qick.
+With all of the packages installed, you can now run your Pyro server to connect to an instance of QICK.
 This is accomplished by running two jupyter notebooks.

-- First we run `run_server/name_server.ipynb` which starts a pyro4 server.
+- First we run `run_server/name_server.ipynb` which starts a Pyro server.
 In this notebook, you need to change the IP address to the IP address to the board.
 <p align="center">
     <img src="graphics/name_server.jpg"
         alt="Name Server"